InvisEA/alien_invasion/README.md

-# Alien Invasion
+# Human Invasion
+Arcade game.
-Classic arcade game where you shoot aliens that are coming from the top side of the screen.
+Peaceful aliens are under humanity attack.
+Little brave alien is trying to hold the pressure of the whole human fleet that is coming from the top side of the screen.